-Here are some other reasons why pharmacy may be such a rewarding career:
+Top reasons why pharmacy is a rewarding career:

 Pharmacists are consistently ranked as some of the most highly trusted professionals because of the important care and health-related services they provide.
 If friends and/or family members frequently turn to you for advice, pharmacy may be a great field for you to explore.